HyejunJeong/typosquatting-detector/README.md

 ### Client Program

-(TBA: An overview of the client side code.)
+(TBA: being edited by Jay right now)
 The Client as a whole serves as the Worker Node.
 When run, it connects to the server, and reports itself to the Master Node, then waits to be assigned a URL to crawl.
 Once it receives a URL from the Master Node, it uses headless chrome to check if that URL exists, and if it does, take a screenshot and collect the html code, then report all of this back to the Master Node.

 #### Client

-(TBA)
 This is an interface which is implemented by ClientImpl.
+This interface is required for remotely invocating client side methods from the server.
 It declares the crawl() method, which the Client must implement in order to crawl URLs.

 #### ClientImpl

-(TBA)
-This serves as the Worker Node.
-It reports itself for duty to the Master Node, and waits for the Master Node to assign it a URL to crawl.
+This is the implementation of the client side program, or the "Worker Node," that reports itself for duty to the server by generating its unique ID and then registering itself to the clientMap of the server.
+It then waits for the server to begin crawling URLs from the server's urlQueue.
 Once it receives the URL, it checks if the page exists.
-If the typosquatting domain is alive, it crawls the url using headless chrome, collects the html code, and takes a screenshot of the page.
-Finally, it will report the html code and screenshot (encoded in base64) back to the Master Node in .txt format.
-The Worker Node takes a screenshot in a string format so that each url corresponds to a single file containing image and page source.
+If the typosquatting domain is alive, it crawls the URL using headless chrome, collects the html code, and takes a screenshot of the page.
+Finally, it will report the html code and screenshot (encoded in base64) back to the Master Node in .txt format, which corresponds to a single file containing image and page source.
 Concatenating the elements in a single file also facilitates the management of files in both server and client sides.

 ### Third-Party Resources